superkojiman/jekyll-now/about.md

 * Learning new things is fun.
 I like to learn new things.
 * I like coffee.

-If you'd like to reach out to me, links to my email address and Twitter are at the bottom of this page.
+If you'd like to reach out to me, links to my email and Twitter are at the bottom of this page.
+Please don't ask me to assist you with illegal things.
+Those kinds of emails and tweets will be ignored.